ambiso/future_without_async/README.md

 the `ReadToEnd` future when the `ReadFileFuture` is first polled.
 We explicitly mark the future as `!Unpin` to avoid it being moved.
 This is necessary since the `ReadToEnd` future holds references to `v` and to `file`.
-The effort fairly involved since you cannot name the lifetime of another struct member.
-Therefore, we need to use `unsafe` to circumvent the restrictions of `!Unpin`.
+Internally we need to use `unsafe` to circumvent the restrictions of `!Unpin`.
 Here we must be careful not to move any members that another may hold references to.

 The `poll` implementation checks which state we are in.